 Your property agent will want to be informed of your lawyer's details (make sure the conveyancing practitioners are on the lender’s panel).
 Telephone Aldermore or your financial adviser and finish off any relevant forms.
 Aldermore will appoint a valuer who will get in contact with the estate agent or vendor to schedule an appointment.
 Once conducted (assuming no problems) it takes about ten days to get a mortgage offer.
 Aldermore will send the offer to you and your conveyancers.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Victoria.

-I am purchasing my first flat in Victoria with a loan from Coventry Building Society.
-The builders refused to move on the price so I negotiated £7000 of fixtures and fittings instead.
-The estate agent told me not to tell my solicitor about this extras as it would adversely affect my loan with the bank.
-Do I keep my lawyer in the dark?.
+I am buying a new build house in Victoria with a loan from Accord Mortgages Ltd. The sellers refused to move on the amount so I negotiated 6k of fixtures and fittings instead.
+The property agent suggested that I not reveal to my solicitor about this deal as it would adversely affect my mortgage with Accord Mortgages Ltd. Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.